Who We Are.

 What We Accelerate.

-Microbiome Alliance for Disease Prevention (MADP) is a U.S.-based, registered 501(c)(3) public health non-profit focused on advancing early detection and prevention of chronic disease.
-We are dedicated to serving patients, healthcare providers, and the broader community – bringing forth the latest clinical testing, diagnostics, and supportive resources.
+Microbiome Alliance for Disease Prevention (MADP) is a national 501(c)(3) non-profit organization advancing early detection and prevention ~ breaking down barriers to end chronic disease.
+We are dedicated to bringing forth the latest advancements in clinical testing, preventive measures, and targeted treatments to best support patients, healthcare providers, and community health outreach.

 Precision, prevention, and early detection are opening the door to realign the way we look at health, how we treat patients, and how we combat disease.
 MADP addresses the critical drivers of non-communicable chronic diseases (NCDs) such as heart disease, diabetes, and cancer utilizing precision medicine, the microbiome, and precision nutrition ~ MADP Precision Public Health.

-Precision Medicine is a fundamental aspect of preventive healthcare – enabling early detection, diagnosis, and targeted treatments.
-It takes into account individual differences in patients’ genes, nutrition, environment, lifestyle, and the microbiome.
-Leveraging clinical lab testing and screening diagnostics detects diseases at their earliest most treatable stages.
+Precision Medicine is a fundamental part of preventive healthcare ~ facilitating early detection and targeted treatments.
+It takes into account individual differences in patients’ genes, nutrition, environment, lifestyle, and the microbiome

 For patients, navigating the complex clinical field can be overwhelming.
-Understanding the drivers of disease, the importance of early detection, and the benefits of preventive measures, is crucial for informed decision-making and active participation in one’s own medical care.
+Understanding the drivers of disease, the importance of early detection, and the adoption of preventive measures, is crucial for informed decisions and active participation in one’s own medical care.

 “Understand Today to Prevent Tomorrow.”

-We are unwavering in our commitment to patients and providers relentlessly pursuing the latest clinical advancements to improve patient outcomes.
-From simple screening tests to complex molecular biomarkers ~ MADP ensures everyone benefits from the promise of precision healthcare.
+We are unwavering in our commitment to patients and providers providing helpful education and critical supportive resources from smarter preventive screening tests at your next annual exam to navigating the complex world of tumor biomarkers for cancer patients ~ MADP ensures everyone benefits from the promise of precision healthcare.

 MADP operates as a COLLABORATIVE ALLIANCE partnering with top medical institutions, clinicians, and researchers from across the country.
 TOGETHER we break down barriers to bring hope – today, tomorrow, and generations to come.

-TOGETHER we are driven to share research, expertise, and best practices to break down barriers and bring new hope for those suffering with chronic disease.
+TOGETHER we are driven to share research, expertise, and best practices - for a future without chronic disease.

 “It is a NEW ERA of preventive, precision medicine opening the door to realign the way we look at health, how we treat patients, and how we combat disease.”